Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 As mentioned in the SMT section, SMT is used in symbolic execution.
 It does this in multiple places.
 It is used during the symbolic execution to check if a path is still of interest (and thus needs to be kept in memory) or if it can be pruned (removed from memory to save on computation and memory).
 In this example, the first false branch with `[PC:(A <= 15)]` that represents the failing `require()` is not of interest and can be pruned.
 It is not of interest because nothing has been written to storage at this time.

 The path of the failing assert, however, is of interest.
 As mentioned above, it first needs to be determined if the path is reachable.
 If so, it will find a concrete counter-example.
 The `PC` for the failing branch is `(A > 15) && (A + B <= 100)`.
-These are the exact constraints that we used in the SMT example, so we already know that this `PC` can be satisfied if `A = 16` and `B = 84`.
-Since the failing assert can be reached, we know that an extra `require()` is needed to make sure that this `PC` becomes unsatisfiable.
+These are the exact constraints that were used in the SMT example, so it is already known that this `PC` can be satisfied if `A = 16` and `B = 84`.
+Since the failing assert can be reached, its also know that an extra `require(b >= 85)` is needed to make sure that this `PC` becomes unsatisfiable.

 ### 5.2 Limitations